 Today, we’re going to tackle the challenge of making a great Facebook page for your small business.

 Once you’re good and ready, navigate over to Facebook’s “Create a Page” page to get started.

-Once completed, click the blue “Get Started” button and you’ll be taken to your brand new empty shell of a Facebook business page.
+Once completed, click the blue “Create page” button and you’ll be taken to your brand new empty shell of a Facebook business page.

-Before we start adding images and writing copy, we’re going to spend some time getting everything juuust right in the “Settings” tab.
-You’ll see the link in the top right-hand corner of the Facebook UI.
+Before we start adding images and writing copy, we’re going to spend some time getting everything juuust right in the with the set up prompts.
+You’ll see this towards the left of your page.

 Congratulations!
 You’ve officially been transported to Page creation’s most intimidatingly bland page.
 Despite having the aesthetic appeal of multigrain Cheerios soaking in wood glue, this page is riddled with useful information you’re going to want to check out after you’ve created your page in earnest.

-In addition to providing you with a tailored suite of available tabs to help your page visitors, using the “Business” template will also add a customizable CTA button (more on that in a minute) to your page.
-Before heading back to your business page itself, you should take some time to familiarize yourself with the mound of customizable options available to you in the page settings interface.
+In addition to providing you with a tailored suite of available tabs to help your page visitors, you’re also able add a customizable CTA button to your page.

 Your cover photo (or video!) is the first thing a page visitor is going to notice.
 As a result, it needs to serve a purpose.
 You might share a video of your team members solving a common goal to hammer home the collaborative nature of your workplace (particularly if you plan to use your Facebook page to promote company culture and grow brand awareness).